25 - 1 - Great Films

 Screenplay: Charles Chaplin / Harry Crocker / Harry Carr

 Can a genius such as Chaplin make a slapstick comedy and a real romantic film at the same time?
-Amazingly, it works here, as the little tramp (Charlie Chaplin) befriends an eccentric millionaire and prevents him from committing suicide.
-The tramp benefits from his relationship to this rich man and earnestly saves his money.
-Meanwhile our tramp also falls for a beautiful blind girl who sells flowers.
-(Virginia Cherrill) As the story unfolds we find that a new operation might be available to restore her sight.
-The touching scene that eventually follows after her surgery is a truly enlightening moment in film history.
+Amazingly, it works here, as the Little Tramp (Charlie Chaplin) befriends an eccentric millionaire and prevents him from committing suicide.
+The tramp benefits from his relationship to this rich but drunken man and earnestly saves his money.
+This silent film, coming three years after sound era of ‘talkies’ in movies, is accompanied by Chaplin’s original music score.
+Meanwhile our tramp also falls for a beautiful blind girl who sells flowers (Virginia Cherrill.)
+As the story unfolds we find that a new operation might be available to restore her sight.
+The touching scene that eventually follows after her surgery is a truly enlightening, revelational moment in film history.
 Discovery and Epiphany!
 A jewel of a classic among silent films!

 20. IKURU (TO LIVE) (1952) Japan